INTERVIEW 2024.5.05

 Q, how is your condition for the consecutive games in 2 days?

-Q: What is your impression of Hokkaido Consadole Sapporo?
+Q, what is your impression of Hokkaido Consadole Sapporo?

-From the start of the A League season, I have not been able to enter the bench and have spent frustrating time.
-In the midst of that, I have been able to get a starting opportunity from the Avispa Fukuoka match and have been able to constantly think about "what I can do for the team" and play.
-I want to be able to express more from the pitch and I want to increase the time I hold the ball more than now.
-By quickly sensing the opponent's movements and formation and moving the ball, I think it will also lead to pushing the opponent.
-I also feel the growth in defense as the games go by, and the number of times I am broken by the opponent from the center position has also decreased significantly.
-However, it is also a fact that the number of goals conceded has not decreased.
-The goals we have conceded have been in situations where it is not difficult to defend, such as set plays and simple plays, so I want to be more conscious of communicating to the whole team from the defensive midfield position and continue to focus on winning the ball from the center position.
+A, I spent a frustrating time unable to even make the bench for several matches since the league season started.
+Amid that, I earned a starting opportunity from the Avispa Fukuoka match and have been constantly thinking about "what I can do for the team" while playing.
+I want to further express myself on the pitch from here on, and above all, I want to increase the time we hold the ball more than we do now.
+By quickly sensing the opponent’s movements and formation and moving the ball, I believe it will lead to pressing the opponent back.
+Defensively, I feel a tangible sense of growth with each match, and the number of times we get broken down through the central area has significantly decreased.
+However, it is also true that the number of goals conceded has not decreased.
+Since we continue to concede in situations that are not particularly difficult to defend, such as set plays and simple plays, I want to be even more conscious of communicating from the holding midfielder position to the whole team and winning the ball in the central area.